electron/electron/docs/tutorial/using-selenium-and-webdriver.md

 distribution of `chromedriver` and upstream ones, so in order to use `chromedriver` together with atom-shell, you will need some special setup.

+Also notice that only minor version update releases (e.g. `vX.X.0` releases) include `chromedriver` archives, because `chromedriver` doesn't change as frequent as atom-shell itself.

 ## Setting up with WebDriverJs

 [WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs) provided